Trip Details & Highlights

 Day 2 – Cul Mor/Knockan Crags

-We then ascend the small pointed Southern peak of Creag nan Calman where views once again are fantastic.
-After slowly descending back to our van, we take the short hop along the road to Knockan Crags National Nature Reserve which is a site of special scientific interest and has a small interpretation centre.
+We then ascend the small, pointed Southern peak of Creag nan Calman, where views once again are fantastic.
+After slowly descending back to our van, we took the short hop along the road to Knockan Crags National Nature Reserve, a site of particular scientific interest with a small interpretation centre.

 Walk details: 14 km/ 9 miles | approx. 5 hours | ↗ 810 m/2660 ft | ↘ 810 m/2660 ft